 Then Christmas came around.
 My dad had been out of work for the longest stretch so far and this Christmas was going to be lean.
 Mom and Dad did their best to prepare us.
 Our gifts were homemade by mom and dad and I remember just feeling grateful we had anything at all… until my parents brought out one special gift for my younger sister.
 It was a gift from someone at our school, just for her.
 I watched her unwrap that doll and I tried not to cry.
 There, on our leanest Christmas ever was an American Girl doll, beautiful and shiny, her hair golden and gorgeous.
 Kirsten.
 Not the Samantha doll I dreamed of but, it didn’t matter.

 And the worst part?
 My sister didn’t even really want it.
 Those dolls were not her thing.
 It was never to be treasured as mine would have been.
-And there were, much to my disappointment, no other special gifts that day.
+And there were no other special gifts that day.

 The big money lesson